DRVTiny/Druid/README.md

-# SomeRedis
+# Druid

-TODO: Write a description here
+Druid is a fast version of itself, but rewritten in Crystal

 ## Installation